 - at the PC workstation or

-Would you rather call one of our experts?
+Would you prefer to call one of our experts?

 September 2022: Federal Labor Court sees mandatory working time recording

 At the same time, flexible working hours and work locations are being implemented across the board in German companies and organizations.
-This gives rise to new areas of conflict, particularly in the context of the German Working Hours Act (ArbZG).
-Kathrin Reitner, Partner and Head of Employment Law at Grant Thornton Rechtsanwaltsgesellschaft mbH, and Daniel Vogler, Managing Director of ZMI GmbH, spoke about this area of tension and its impact on HR work in our ZMI #HR Inside Talk on 22.09.2022.
+This is giving rise to new areas of conflict, particularly in the context of the German Working Hours Act (ArbZG).
+Kathrin Reitner, Partner and Head of Employment Law at Grant Thornton Rechtsanwaltsgesellschaft mbH and Daniel Vogler, Managing Director of ZMI GmbH, spoke about this area of conflict and its impact on HR work in our ZMI #HR Inside Talk on 22.09.2022.

 You are currently viewing a placeholder content from YouTube.
 To access the actual content, click the button below.
 Please note that doing so will share data with third-party providers.

-More InformationZMI #HR Inside Talk on the ruling of the German Federal Labor Court (BAG) on the obligation to record working hours with Kathrin Reitner, Partner and Head of Labor Law at Grant Thornton Rechtsanwaltsgesellschaft mbH and Daniel Vogler, CEO of ZMI GmbH.
+More InformationZMI #HR Inside Talk on the ruling of the Federal Labor Court (BAG) on the obligation to record working hours with Kathrin Reitner, Partner and Head of Employment Law at Grant Thornton Rechtsanwaltsgesellschaft mbH and Daniel Vogler, Managing Director of ZMI GmbH.

 What exactly did the Federal Labor Court (BAG) decide on 13.09.2022?

-The Federal Labor Court’s ruling on time recording came as a great surprise, as the original issue was whether the
+The Federal Labor Court’s ruling on working time recording came as a surprise, as the original issue was whether the

-works council has the right of initiative to introduce a time recording system at the employer’s premises.
-In the course of the decision on this question, the BAG – according to the press release available so far – stated that employers must have a system with which employees can record their working hours.
+works council has the right of initiative to introduce a time recording system at employers.
+In the course of the decision on this question, the Federal Labor Court – according to the press release available to date – stated that employers must have a system with which employees can record their working hours.

-On the basis of which applicable statutory regulations does the Federal Labor Court conclude that the recording of working hours is mandatory?
+On the basis of which applicable statutory regulations does the Federal Labor Court come to the conclusion that recording working time is mandatory?

-Up to now, the German Working Hours Act (ArbZG) has only stipulated the obligation to document overtime and work on Sundays and public holidays.
-Further obligations to record working hours may arise from individual legal standards, such as the Minimum Wage Act or the Act to Combat Clandestine Employment, or from a collective bargaining agreement or a works agreement concluded between the employer and the employee.
+So far, the German Working Hours Act (ArbZG) only stipulates the obligation to document overtime as well as work on Sundays and public holidays.
+Further obligations to record working hours may arise from individual legal norms, such as the Minimum Wage Act or the Act to Combat Illegal Employment, or from a collective agreement or a works agreement concluded between the employer and employees.

-The European Court of Justice (ECJ) had already ruled in May 2019 that companies in the EU must create systems in the future with which employees can measure their working time.
-Whereby the implementation should be left to the national legislator.
-So far, however, the legislature in Germany has remained inactive and has not transposed the ruling into national law.
+The European Court of Justice (ECJ) ruled back in May 2019 that companies in the EU will have to create systems in future that allow employees to measure their working hours.
+However, implementation should be left to national legislators.
+So far, however, the legislator in Germany has remained inactive and has not transposed the ruling into national law.

-The Federal Labor Court (BAG) has now created facts and referred to a norm from the Occupational Health and Safety Act (ArbSchG), which states that employers :inside must provide a suitable organization and the necessary means to comply with occupational health and safety regulations.
+The Federal Labour Court (BAG) has now created facts and referred to a standard from the Occupational Health and Safety Act (ArbSchG), which states that employers must provide a suitable organization and the necessary means to comply with occupational health and safety regulations.
 From this, the BAG deduces that employers are obliged to introduce a system with which employees can record working hours.
-The BAG bases this on the ECJ ruling from 2019, which specifically means that recording working hours is mandatory.
+The BAG bases this on the ECJ ruling from 2019, which specifically means that working time recording is mandatory.

-What will change as a result of the Federal Labor Court’s ruling on time recording?
+What will change as a result of the Federal Labor Court’s ruling on time tracking?

-There are no changes to the working time regulations.
-The working time regulations were also to be observed and complied with beforehand.
-However, the Working Hours Act previously only required documentation of overtime and work on Sundays and public holidays.
-According to the BAG’s reasoning, the new ruling means that the documentation obligation now extends to all working hours.
+There are no changes to the provisions of the Working Hours Act.
+The working time regulations had to be observed and complied with before.
+However, the Working Hours Act previously only required the documentation of overtime and work on Sundays and public holidays.
+According to the BAG’s reasoning, the documentation obligation now extends to all working hours as a result of the new ruling.

 When will working time recording become mandatory in Germany?

-There is already an objective legal obligation to set up an (audit-proof) system to record the beginning and end and thus the duration of the working hours, including overtime, of the employees in the company.
-Employers should therefore promptly consider how to document employees’ working hours.
-The interpretation of occupational health and safety regulations in conformity with European law already results in an obligation to record working hours.
-Employers may also delegate the duty to record time to their employees.
+There is already an objective legal obligation to set up an (audit-proof) system to record the beginning and end and thus the duration of working hours , including overtime , of employees in the company.
+Employers should therefore promptly consider how employees’ working hours can be documented.
+The interpretation of occupational health and safety regulations in line with European law already results in an obligation to record working hours.
+Employers can also delegate the duty of time tracking to their employees.

-Does the ruling of the Federal Labor Court mean an end to trust-based working time?
+Does the ruling of the Federal Labor Court mean an end to trust-based working hours?

-There is no final clarity on this issue yet.
-However, with regard to the ruling of the Federal Labor Court and also the ECJ ruling from 2019, the issue is that working time is controlled.
-A core element of trust-based working time, on the other hand, is that the working time of employees is not controlled.
-Strictly speaking, the ruling of the Federal Labor Court therefore contradicts the basic idea of trust-based working time.
+There is still no conclusive clarity on this issue.
+However, with regard to the ruling of the Federal Labor Court and the ECJ ruling from 2019, the issue is that working time is controlled.
+A core element of trust-based working hours, on the other hand, is that employees’ working hours are not monitored.
+Strictly speaking, the ruling of the Federal Labor Court therefore contradicts the basic idea of trust-based working hours.

-Trust-based working time models can provide a great deal of flexibility, but on the other hand they also entail the risk of work overload.
-Particularly in industries and workplaces that already offer a high degree of flexibility in terms of working hours and location, the use of a digital time tracking tool is a real benefit for employees and employers.
-After all, the recording of working hours ensures that activities on often very fragmented working days ultimately become transparent and comprehensible for both sides.
-Trust-based working time and trust-based recording of working time are therefore not mutually exclusive.
+Trust-based working time models can provide a great deal of flexibility, but on the other hand also harbor the risk of work intensification.
+Especially in industries and workplaces where there is already a high degree of flexibility in terms of working hours and location, the use of a digital time tracking tool is a real benefit for employees and employers.
+This is because the recording of working hours ensures that the activities on often very fragmented working days ultimately become transparent and comprehensible for both sides.
+Trust-based working hours and trust-based time recording are therefore not mutually exclusive.

-Is a handwritten timesheet also a form of time recording or does it necessarily have to be done digitally?
+Is a handwritten timesheet also a form of time tracking or does it have to be digital?

-In principle, a handwritten time sheet documenting the beginning and end of working hours and rest breaks is also sufficient.
-However, this manual method of recording working hours is only attractive at first glance, as it involves massive additional costs – just like recording working hours in Excel.
+In principle, a handwritten timesheet on which the start and end of working hours and rest breaks are documented is also sufficient.
+However, this manual method of recording working hours is only attractive at first glance, as it – like recording working hours in Excel – is associated with massive additional costs.

 Do all employees have to record their working hours or are certain groups, such as field staff, exempt?

-The case law does not distinguish between employee :inside in the office and field service.
-In this respect, working hours must also be documented, regardless of the place of work.
-Recording options adapted to the work situation or the workplace, such as a time recording terminal in the company, an employee portal on their own PC – also in the home office – or a mobile app for smartphone or tablet in the field enable continuous digital working time recording in real time, which fits the individual situation of the employee.
-Nothing can be inferred from the reasons for the judgment with regard to executive employees.
-However, there is much to suggest that they will continue to be exempt from the timekeeping requirement.
+Case law does not differentiate between office-based and field-based employees.
+In this respect, working hours must also be documented regardless of the place of work.
+Recording options adapted to the work situation or workplace, such as a time recording terminal in the company, an employee portal on their own PC – also in the home office – or a mobile app for smartphones or tablets in the field, enable continuous digital working time recording in real time that suits the employee’s individual situation.
+Nothing can be inferred from the reasons for the ruling with regard to executive employees.
+However, there is much to suggest that they will continue to be exempt from the time tracking obligation.

-Can complications arise if only the start and end of work, but no breaks, are actively recorded?
+Can complications arise if only the start and end of work are actively recorded, but no breaks?

-On this issue, it remains to be seen to what extent the legislature will specifically regulate the recording obligation.
-However, it is already common practice today to deduct the break times that employees have to observe in order to encourage employees to actually observe the rest breaks.
-The automatic deduction of the minimum break in accordance with the Working Hours Act can be easily stored in software for the digital recording of working hours.
-Reasons for the Ruling
+On this issue, it remains to be seen to what extent the legislator will specifically regulate the obligation to record breaks.
+However, it is already common practice today to deduct the break times that employees have to take in order to encourage employees to actually take their breaks.
+The automatic deduction of the minimum break in accordance with the Working Hours Act can be easily stored in digital working time recording software.

-More InformationZMI #HR Inside Talk about Home Office, Mobile Working and the Working Time Act with Sarna Röser, Dr. Laura Krings, Eva Grünbauer, Pascal Kober MdB and Daniel Vogler.
+More InformationZMI #HR Inside Talk about home office, mobile working and the Working Hours Act with Sarna Röser, Dr. Laura Krings, Eva Grünbauer, Pascal Kober MdB and Daniel Vogler.

-Currently, the German Working Hours Act (ArbZG) only stipulates the obligation to document overtime and work on Sundays and public holidays.
-Further obligations to record working hours may arise from individual legal standards, such as the Minimum Wage Act or the Act to Combat Clandestine Employment, or from a collective bargaining agreement or a works agreement concluded between the employer and the employee.
-In addition, the works council in companies under § 80 1 No. 1 of the Works Council Constitution Act (BetrVG) that the laws and regulations applicable for the benefit of the employees are implemented.
-These include, among others, the requirements of the Working Hours Act.
+Currently, the German Working Hours Act (ArbZG) only stipulates the obligation to document overtime as well as work on Sundays and public holidays.
+Further obligations to record working hours may arise from individual legal norms, such as the Minimum Wage Act or the Act to Combat Illegal Employment, or from a collective agreement or a works agreement concluded between the employer and employees.
+In addition, the works council ensures that the laws and regulations applicable to employees are implemented in accordance with Section 80 (1) No. 1 BetrVG.
+This also includes the provisions of the Working Hours Act.
 However, there has not yet been a comprehensive obligation for companies to record the working hours of their employees.

 What will change in the future?

-German lawmakers will have to amend the Working Hours Act (ArbZG) accordingly in accordance with the ECJ ruling or pass an additional law requiring employers in the future to record the total working hours of their employees using an objective and reliable system.
-So far, however, no details are known as to what the concrete legislative design will look like.
-A regulation is no longer expected before the federal election in the fall of 2021.
-However, due to the advanced time, the pressure on the legislator to implement the ECJ ruling is increasing.
+The German legislator will have to amend the Working Hours Act (ArbZG) in accordance with the ECJ ruling or pass an additional law that obliges employers to record all of their employees’ working hours using an objective and reliable system in future.
+So far, however, no details are known as to what the specific legislative structure will look like.
+A regulation is no longer expected before the federal elections in the fall of 2021.
+However, as time is running out, the pressure on legislators to implement the ECJ ruling is increasing.

 What are the risks for companies in this situation?

-In several court rulings, the Emden Labor Court has already referred to the ECJ ruling on the recording of working hours, arguing that an obligation for German employers to record time can already be derived from this case law.
-Two of these rulings specifically dealt with overtime worked by employees.
-The Emden Labor Court came to the conclusion that the ECJ ruling already has an impact on the burden of proof and presentation in overtime litigation in favor of the employee.
+The Emden Labor Court has already referred to the ECJ ruling on time tracking in several court rulings, arguing that an obligation for German employers to carry out time tracking can already be derived from this case law.
+Two of these rulings specifically concerned overtime worked by employees.
+The Emden Labour Court came to the conclusion that the ECJ ruling already has an impact on the burden of presentation and proof in the case of overtime in favour of the employee.

 Will companies have to deal with additional bureaucracy?

-In its ruling, the ECJ merely states that the data must be reliable, objective and easily accessible.
-It can be assumed that German legislators will also not aim for narrow specifications in their implementation.
-A modern software solution for digital time recording and absence management streamlines processes through an intuitive recording process and digital integration of all employee groups in all industries.
-For example, the construction worker who books at the terminal on site, the sales employee who books in her car via her smartphone app, or the commercial employee in the home office who can conveniently record his working hours via an employee portal.
-Ideally, the recorded data is automatically evaluated and is transferred directly to the payroll accounting system (such as DATEV) by digital means.
-This results in less bureaucracy and an elimination of manual administrative processes.
+In its ruling, the ECJ only stipulates that the recording must be reliable, objective and easily accessible.
+It can be assumed that German legislators will also not strive for strict requirements when it comes to implementation.
+A modern software solution for digital time tracking and absence management streamlines processes through an intuitive recording process and digital integration of all employee groups in all industries.
+For example, the construction worker who books at the terminal on site, the sales employee who books in the car via her smartphone app or the commercial employee in the home office who can conveniently record their working hours via an employee portal.
+Ideally, the recorded data is automatically evaluated and transferred directly to the payroll accounting system (such as DATEV) digitally.
+This results in less bureaucracy and the elimination of manual administrative processes.

-Does the ECJ ruling mean the end of so-called trust-based working time?
+Does the ECJ ruling mean the end of so-called trust-based working hours?

-Trust-based working time and trust-based recording of working time are not mutually exclusive.
-Especially in industries and workplaces where there is already a high degree of flexibility in terms of working hours and work location, the use of a digital tool for time recording means a real benefit for employees and employers.
-After all, the recording of working hours ensures that activities on often very fragmented working days ultimately become transparent and comprehensible for both sides.
+Trust-based working hours and trust-based time recording are not mutually exclusive.
+Especially in industries and workplaces where there is already a high degree of flexibility in terms of working hours and location, the use of a digital time tracking tool is a real benefit for employees and employers.
+This is because the recording of working times ensures that the activities on often very fragmented working days ultimately become transparent and comprehensible for both sides.

-To enable you to record working hours in your company simply and easily in accordance with the BAG ruling, you can use the time recording solution from ZMI.
+You can use ZMI’s time recording solution so that you can record working times in your company simply and easily in accordance with the BAG ruling.
 We will also find an individual solution for your company:

 - at the PC workstation or